 Johann Hinrich Reifenschneider [sic] & Anna Elisabeth Zimmer were married on 4 June 1766 in the Reformed Church in Lübeck.
 Further research is needed to verify whether this is the same Heinrich Reifschneider that settled in Kutter in 1767.

-Johann Heinrich Reifschneider, his wife Anna Elisabeth, and his mother Anna Katharina arrived from Lübeck at the port of Oranienbaum on 8 August 1766 aboard a pink under the command of Lieutenant Moisey Davydov.
+Johann Heinrich Reifschneider, his wife Anna Elisabeth, and his mother Anna Katharina arrived from Lübeck at the port of Oranienbaum on 8 August 1766 aboard the pink Cargo under the command of Lieutenant Moses Davydov.

 They settled in the Volga German colony of Krasnoyar on 20 July 1767 and are recorded there on the 1767 census in Household No. 110.